Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Hydrodynamic limit

 We now solve the bulk equations of motion in a small frequency limit; we will see an analogue of the chiral magnetic effect appear in this limit, and we will also reproduce from the bulk certain aspects of the hydrodynamic calculation in Section \ref{FTcalc}.

-Let us begin by noting from \eqref{current2exp} that the equation of motion for the 2-form $B_2$ can be written as \be \nabla_{P} \sH^{PQR} = 0 \ee where the 3-form $\sH_{3}$ is defined as \be \sH^{PQR} \equiv H^{PQR} \, + \, \frac{k}{2} \left[\epsilon^{PQRMN}E^L H_{LMN}\right] \, + \, \frac{k}{6}\le[ H_{LMN}\left(E^P\epsilon^{LMNQR} + E^Q\epsilon^{LMNRP} + E^R\epsilon^{LMNPQ}\right)\right] \ee with $H_{3} = dB_2$.
+Let us begin by noting from \eqref{current2exp} that the equation of motion for the 2-form $B_2$ can be written as \be \nabla_{P} \sH^{PQR} = 0 \ee where the 3-form $\sH_{3}$ is defined as \be \sH^{PQR} \equiv H^{PQR} \, + \, 2k \, \left[\epsilon^{PQRMN}E^L H_{LMN}\right] \, + \, \frac{2k}{3}\le[ H_{LMN}\left(E^P\epsilon^{LMNQR} + E^Q\epsilon^{LMNRP} + E^R\epsilon^{LMNPQ}\right)\right] \ee with $H_{3} = dB_2$.
 This general form -- i.e.\ that the equation of motion can be written as the divergence of a 3-form $\sH_3$ -- follows from the fact that the action is a function of $dB_2$ alone.

 We are now interested in solving these equations of motion in a hydrodynamic limit, i.e.\ with $\frac{\om}{T} \to 0$.
 When taking a small frequency limit in AdS/CFT, it is useful to use the formalism of the membrane paradigm \cite{Iqbal:2008by}.
 The usual infalling membrane boundary condition as applied to the modified field-strength $\sH$ results in the following condition at the black hole horizon: \be \sqrt{-g} \sH^{rxy}(r_h) = \sH_{txy}(r_h) \Sigma(r_h) \qquad \Sigma(r) \equiv \sqrt{\frac{-g}{-g_{rr}g_{tt}}} g^{xx} g^{yy} \ee See \cite{Hofman:2017vwr} for an application of these techniques to a minimally coupled 2-form $B_2$.
-Importantly, it is shown there that the quantity $\Sigma(r_h)$ can be understood as (twice)\footnote{The factor of $2$ arises from a different normalization of the bulk action from \cite{Hofman:2017vwr}.} the conventional electric resistivity $2\rho$.
+Importantly, it is shown there that the quantity $\Sigma(r_h)$ can be understood as the conventional electric resistivity $\rho$.

 We now study the consequences of this boundary condition for fluctuations about a background field configuration where $H_{rtz} \neq 0$ as in \eqref{hrtxup}.
 We will study a configuration where the nonzero components of the fluctuations are $\sH_{rxy}, \sH_{txy}$, $E_t$ and $E_{r}$.